vlobzakov/docs/docs/creating-manifest/visual-settings.md

   - *for target: label:* **bl-t**
   - *for target: side:* **l-r**

-Instead of the **config object**, the tooltip could be added as a **string** which represents a default tooltip with custom message to be displayed.
+Instead of the **config object**, the tooltip can be added as a **string** which represents a default tooltip with custom message to be displayed.

 **Examples:**